integromat/vscode-apps-sdk/README.md

 ### Add new components into local files

-Because local component creation is not implemented yet, please create new component online and then pull it into local code as temporary workaround:
+Because local component creation is not implemented yet, please create a new component online and then pull it into local code as a temporary workaround:

 <!--
 To add a new SDK app `connection` component into local files there are three ways: